NVIDIA/TensorRT-Incubator/tripy/docs/pre0_user_guides/01-quantization.md

 assert tp.equal(out, tp.Tensor([[0.0000, 1.0000], [6.0000, 23.0000], [12.0000, 45.0000]])) # doc: omit
 ```

-The result still has a data type of {class}`tripy.float32`, but internally, TensorRT quantized the
+The result still has a data type of {class}`nvtripy.float32`, but internally, TensorRT quantized the
-input and weight, executed the linear layer with {class}`tripy.int8` precision, and finally dequantized
+input and weight, executed the linear layer with {class}`nvtripy.int8` precision, and finally dequantized
 the output back to the original precision.

 ## Running Quantized Models

-Now that we have covered how quantization works in {class}`tripy.Linear`, we will walk through
+Now that we have covered how quantization works in {class}`nvtripy.Linear`, we will walk through
 the workflow of running a real-world quantized model: [nanoGPT](source:/examples/nanogpt/).

 ### Calibration With Model Optimizer